 The sky above San Francisco’s gold-gilded City Hall was a menacing sheet of gray and a light rain was falling on President’s Day morning.
 City Hall is normally closed on holidays, of course, but this was no ordinary holiday.
 Ever since San Francisco’s dashing new mayor, 36-year-old Gavin Newson, stunned the city and the nation by announcing that San Francisco would issue marriage licenses to same-sex couples, City Hall had been besieged by a seemingly endless procession of gay and lesbian lovers – some coming from as far away as Thailand and the Netherlands – eager to obtain a document that only days earlier had seemed beyond their reach.
-To accommodate the deluge, the mayor had ordered City Hall to remain open through the holiday weekend – which, fittingly, also included Valentine’s Day.
+To accommodate the deluge, the mayor had ordered City Hall to remain open through the holiday weekend, which, fittingly, included Valentine’s Day.

 By 8 a.m.
-Monday – Day 5 of The Weddings, as they have come to be known in San Francisco – the line of couples waiting to get married wrapped around three sides of the massive Beaux Arts building.
+Monday — Day 5 of The Weddings, as they have come to be known in San Francisco — the line of couples waiting to get married wrapped around three sides of the massive Beaux Arts building.
 Many of the newlyweds-to-be had camped out through the night, huddled under plastic tarps and sodden blankets.
 Wilted flowers, victims of the wet, blustery night, were scattered along the sidewalk.
-A few couples were decked out in rumpled wedding gowns and tuxedos, but most opted for a more casual, and pragmatic, look – jeans, sweaters, and raincoats.
+A few couples were decked out in rumpled wedding gowns and tuxedos, but most opted for a more pragmatic look – jeans, sweaters, and raincoats.

 Despite the dreary weather, the mood was festive.
 Whoops and giddy laughs punctuated the murmur of the rain.
 Passing cars honked in solidarity.
 Couples snapped pictures of each other smiling gamely under wind-battered umbrellas.
 Their spirits were buoyed by friends and strangers who came by City Hall throughout the night to drop off dry clothing and blankets, hot soup and coffee.
 Someone delivered a wedding cake.
-The only dour note was the appearance of a Bible-toting man dressed in black who stalked the line, reminding the brides- and grooms-in waiting that – with or without a marriage license – they were sinners in the eyes of the Lord.
+The only dour note was the appearance of a Bible-toting man dressed in black who stalked the line, reminding the brides- and grooms-in waiting that, with or without a marriage license, they were sinners in the eyes of the Lord.

 “It was a rough night, with the wind and the cold and the rain,” said one middle-aged woman from Fresno, in the Central Valley, who had driven down to San Francisco early Sunday morning with her partner of 10 years.
 “But you know what?
 We don’t have the luxury of coming back when it’s sunny.”
 The woman, a retired AT&T worker who preferred not to give her name, was referring to a flurry of lawsuits that were filed in response to the mayor’s edict that threatened to halt the parade of same-sex marriages at any moment.
 “We pay our mortgages like our next-door neighbors.
 We go to the company picnics.
 But we don’t have the right to say ‘I do.’
-It’s not right,” she added.
+It’s not right.”

 “My feet are so cold,” said Chapin, who was dressed in a short khaki jacket, green cargo pants and black tennis sneakers, as he did a little jig.
 “It’s been raining since midnight.
 The rain was pounding.
 But it’s worth it.”
-Tuscany, wearing a beige baseball cap and a teal-colored San Jose Sharks sweatshirt and holding a pair of droopy-stemmed red roses, said the couple had already been on national TV several times that morning.
+Tuscany, wearing a beige baseball cap and a teal-colored San Jose Sharks sweatshirt and holding a pair of droopy red roses, said the couple had already been on national TV several times that morning.
 “CNN, CBS … We were even on the front page of – what’s that paper called? – USA Today?”